 Next up – the Strong Interest Inventory assessment.
 This work style assessment focuses on career and leisure interests in six categories:

-“Just as the name suggests, the Strong Interest Inventory provides an opportunity to identify a person’s interests,” shares Kevin Kiley, an IMPACT Group Career Coach who works closely with individuals who are undergoing a career transition due to relocation or job loss.
+“Just as the name suggests, the Strong Interest Inventory provides an opportunity to identify a person’s interests,” shares Kevin Kiley, an IMPACT Group career coach who works closely with individuals who are undergoing a career transition due to relocation or job loss.
 “Awareness of those interests can be helpful as a person evaluates what career or careers they may pursue.”

 “The work style assessment’s underlying principle is that the more our work aligns with our interests, the more likely we are to have a happy, satisfying career,” Kevin points out.
 The assessment can increase self-awareness along two potentially beneficial tracks.
 “First, it may reinforce an existing sense within the individual of what their interests are.”
 This can lead to increased confidence in their career choice.
-“And secondly, the Strong may also highlight some interests that they simply weren’t aware of.”
+“And secondly, the assessment may also highlight some interests that they simply weren’t aware of.”
 With this new awareness, some individuals start considering new career paths.
 Kevin points out that in a down economy with few jobs available, knowing about other career options that are a good fit for an individual is especially important.

 Bonus Assessment Tool: CliftonStrengths

-Formerly known as StrenthFinders, this work style assessment analyzes your normal personality style from the perspective of Positive Psychology.
+Formerly known as StrengthFinders, this work style assessment analyzes your normal personality style from the perspective of Positive Psychology.
 CliftonStrengths presents 177 items to you that consist of a pair of potential self-descriptors.
 These descriptors are placed on polar ends of a continuum.

 Bonus Assessment Tool: Hogan

 Another popular personality and work style assessment is the Hogan Personality Inventory.
 This tool measures your day-to-day personality, also known as the bright side.
 It also assesses how you relate to others.
-At the heart of the assessment is a drive to understand:
+At the heart of the leadership assessment is a drive to understand: